Cinegy/TsAnalyser/README.md

 # Cinegy TS Analyser Tool

 Use this tool to view inbound network, RTP and TS packet details.
-Use newly introduce powers to view into the service description tables, and even decode a teletext stream!
+Use newly introduced powers to view into the service description tables, and even decode a teletext stream!

+New with V2 - integrated telemetry options, so you can stream quality metrics into the Cinegy cloud (or your own).

 ## How easy is it?